 <?php printf('We are expected to score above %d%% for distinction', 85); // Output: We are expected to score above 85% // for distinction ?>

-- sprintf() – This method is also same as printf() but the difference is that, it can return the formated string instead of printing it to the browser.
-Then we can store it into variable or database.
-For example,
+sprintf() – This is similar to the printf() function except that it can return the formatted string instead of printing it to the browser.
+Then we can store it into a variable.

-print_r() – This statement is used to print the string array or object array with an easy readable structure.
+print_r() – This function is used to print the compound data like PHP array or objects.

 var_dump() – var_dump() also prints array data in structured manner.
-But we can expect this function to provide additional information regarding the data, like, type of the data, length of the array and so on.
-For example, var_dump(false) prints bool(false) whereas print_r(false) returns empty string.
+It gives additional data, like, the data type, the length, values and more.
+For example,